Identifying Overly Restrictive Matching Patterns in SMT-based Program Verifiers (extended version): SMT-COMP Benchmarks Selection

-Our goal is to synthesize missing triggering terms, i.e., concrete instantiations for (a small subset of) the quantified variables of an SMT formula, which are necessary for the solver to prove its unsatisfiablity.
-Intuitively, these triggering terms include \textit{counter-examples} to the satisfiability of the formula and can be obtained from a model of its negation. $\inputFormula = \forall n\colon \mathrm{Int} :: n > 7$ is unsatisfiable, and a counter-example $n=6$ is a model of its negation $\neg \inputFormula = \exists n\colon \mathrm{Int} :: n \leq 7$.
+Our goal is to synthesize missing triggering terms, i.e., concrete instantiations for (a small subset of) the quantified variables of an input formula \inputFormula, which are necessary for the solver to prove its unsatisfiablity.
+Intuitively, these triggering terms include \textit{counter-examples} to the satisfiability of \inputFormula $ $ and can be obtained from a model of its negation.
+For example, $\inputFormula = \forall n\colon \mathrm{Int} :: n > 7$ is unsatisfiable, and a counter-example $n=6$ is a model of its negation $\neg \inputFormula = \exists n\colon \mathrm{Int} :: n \leq 7$.